lawrennd/old_talks/_ai/laplaces-gremlin-uncertainty-and-artificial-intelligence.md

 \notes{Listening to modern to conversations about artificial intelligence, I think the use of the term *intelligence* has given rise to an idea that this technology will be the But amoung these different assessments of artificial intelligence is buried an idea, one that }

-\notes{Introduce Linnaeus and the hydra.}

-\include{_philosophy/includes/the-hamburg-hydra.md}

-\speakernotes{Our natural environment provides a Gibbsian hydra for us to do battle with.
-Statistical ensemble as hydra.}

 \newslide{}

 \figure{\includepng{\diagramsDir/ai/lenox-globe}{50%}}{[The Lenox globe](http://www.myoldmaps.com/renaissance-maps-1490-1800/314-the-lenox-globe/314-lenox.pdf), which dates from early 16th century, one of the earliest known globes.}{lenox-globe}

 \newslide{}